microshare/microshare.github.io/docs/2/installer/quick-start/kerlink-wmc.md

 2. [Create a new Push Configuration for Microshare](./#2-create-a-new-push-configuration-for-microshare)
 3. [Create a new cluster for Microshare Contact Tracing](./#3-create-a-new-cluster-for-microshare-contact-tracing)

+Instructions:

 ## Prerequisite.
 Log into your WMC instance
+Once you have your wearable devices and location markers installed within your facility, you are ready to begin pushing data to the Microshare Smart Network™.

+In order to do this, you will first need to log in to your Kerlink Wanesy Management Center [WMC] interface with the login details given to you by Microshare.

 ---------------------------------------
 <br>